Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

 The Bench4BL \cite{bench4bl} dataset contains curated bug reports from various Java-based community projects, including Apache, JBoss, and Spring.
 It captures 10,017 bug reports from 51 subject systems along with their buggy/fixed versions of code and other relevant metadata.
 Table \ref{table:bench4bl} provides a summary of the benchmark dataset.

 From our initial analysis of the benchmark dataset, we noticed that many projects or bug reports lacked appropriate versioning information, making them unsuitable for our experiment.
 We thus dropped the bug reports without any version details and ensured that the remaining reports could be traced back to both buggy and bug-free versions of the code.
-During this process, we encountered several challenges, including cases where either the buggy or fixed version was missing in the code repository.
+During this process, we encountered several challenges, including cases where either the buggy or fixed version was missing in the code repository, as well as instances where the mentioned ground-truth document did not exist.
 We discarded the bug reports with such discrepancies, ultimately retaining a dataset of 5,753 bug reports from the three large community projects (i.e., Apache, JBoss, and Spring).